 A symbol of wealth, status and a form of currency, pearls have never gone out of fashion with the world's elite.
-As the world’s oldest gemstone, the first known pearl can be traced as far back as 420 AD when a fragment was found in the sarcophagus of a Persian princess.
-It is reported that pearls were often presented as gifts to Chinese royalty in 2300 BC.
-Julius Caesar even passed a law in the first century that pearls were to be exclusively worn by the ruling class.
+As the world’s oldest gemstone, the first known pearl is a fragment that was found in the sarcophagus of a Persian princess.
+It is reported that pearls were often presented as gifts to Chinese royalty in 2300 BCE.
+Julius Caesar even passed a law in the first century BCE that pearls were to be exclusively worn by the ruling class.
 This magical, natural gemstone has fascinated us for centuries.

 People have been harvesting pearls for centuries to try and capture the beauty of nature for ourselves.
 Most believe the collecting of pearls began in ancient India among fishing families who kept hold of these sea jewels for trading.
 Pearl fishing continued in India, Persia, Japan, China, the South Seas and South America.
 Despite their long aquatic history, the pearls we are used to seeing nowadays are rarely plucked directly from the ocean.
 Modern farming started in the early 1900s.
 A Japanese entrepreneur by the name of Kochiki Mikimoto is widely credited with inventing this trade.
 The process has been refined greatly since the early 1900s.
 One of TIVOL's favorite pearl designers, Jewelmer, has perfected the art of sustainably harvesting pearls in Southeast Asia.